Thom Barry

 Thom Barry is an American former actor who was born in Cleveland, Ohio.
 In the 1980s, he was a disc jockey for WUBE-FM in Cincinnati.
 He appeared in television advertisements for The Home Depot, Sears, and United Parcel Service, and did voice acting for the TV series The Incredible Hulk and The Wild Thornberrys.
-In 2014, The Hollywood Reporter described the actor as best known for playing Detective Will Jeffries on the TV series Cold Case.
+In 2014, The Hollywood Reporter described the actor as best known for playing Detective Will Jeffries on the TV series Cold Case from 2003 to 2010.